Jared-Wood135/mass-shooters-project/README.md

 Questions:
 </b></h4>
 <h5>
-<li>Does a person's criminal history show an increase in volatility?</li>
+<li>Does a person's criminal history show an increase in volatility?
+(Yes)</li>
-<li>Does a person's cumulation of traumatic events show an increase in volatility?</li>
+<li>Does a person's cumulation of traumatic events show an increase in volatility?
+(Yes)</li>
-<li>Does a person's exposure and/or participation in violence show an increase in volatility?</li>
+<li>Does a person's exposure and/or participation in violence show an increase in volatility?
+(Yes)</li>
-<li>Can I discern the shooter's motivation from the data given and see if a particular motivation shows an icrease in volatility?</li>
+<li>Can I discern the shooter's motivation from the data given and see if a particular motivation shows an increase in volatility?
+(To a particular extent)</li>
-<li>Does a person's overall accumulation of events that are significant and abnormal to a normal person's life show an increase in volatility?</li>
+<li>Does a person's overall accumulation of events that are significant and abnormal to a normal person's life show an increase in volatility?
+(Yes)</li>
 </h5>
 <br><br><br>